Learn how your "EFC" is calculated and how it impacts your financial aid.

-Your Expected Family Contribution (EFC) is an amount colleges expect you and your family to pay for college.
-College financial aid officers subtract your EFC from the school's Cost of Attendance (COA), which includes the cost of books, tuition, room and board, and fees.
-The result is your financial need, and it determines the amount of financial aid you are eligible for.
+Your Expected Family Contribution (EFC) is the minimum amount colleges expect you and your family to pay for a year of college.
+Your EFC is recalculated yearly based on information from your annual aid application(s).
+Colleges subtract your EFC from their cost of attendance (COA) to calculate your financial need, which in turn determines the amount of financial aid you are eligible for.

 Calculating Your EFC: The Federal Methodology